Ashokroy20/Ashokroy20/README.md

 - 👋 Hi, I’m @Ashokkumar
-- 👀 I’m interested in Python, Cloud, DEVOPS
+- 👀 I’m interested in Java Developer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java Fullstack
-- 💞️ I’m looking to collaborate on Devops
+- 💞️ I’m looking to collaborate on Java fullstack
-- 📫 ashokkumarashok171998@gmail.com
+- 📫 ashokbharath1489@gmail.com

 <!---
 Ashokroy20/Ashokroy20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.